 Investment Manager Research

 Our due diligence process for investment managers considers both statistical data and intangibles that contribute to sustainable success.
 We factor in their investment philosophy and methodology and check to see whether they practice what they preach.
-In addition to in-person assessments and on-site visits, we also vet investment managers and strategies through the IRC and only select those who earn its stamp of approval.
-Our independence ensures objective analysis.
+In addition to in-person assessments and on-site visits, we also vet investment managers and strategies through the CIC and only select those who earn its stamp of approval.
+Our independence ensures our objective analysis.
 Through our experience, we have created the “Clearstead Research Principles” to guide us.